-56. Flow is also required to set the values in

-ofReg's satisfaction that the jointing box is required under a wholesale sub-duct access agreement.
+56. Flow is also required to set the value ues in spreadsheet to zero, unless Flow demonstrates to OfReg's satisfaction that the jointing agreement. box is required under a wholesale sub-duct access

 - 57. In response to the Draft Determination, Flow claimed that it was unable to determine if the specific piece of equipment (i.e., the Frame cover carriage way No. 3) is still part of the Flow network as it was purchased 9 years ago.
 Flow argued that given that the asset is relatively long-lived, Flow has no reason to doubt that it is still installed.
 Flow further argued that as manholes, vaults and jointing boxes are all part of the duct infrastructure, if it is still installed, then that particular piece of equipment is part of Flow duct infrastructure. - 58.
-Flow has therefore added the following two values from the FLLRIC model as relevant cost inputs in cells and and in the

-59. The Office notes the following:

-• the cost input in cell corresponds to the costs related to
+Flow has therefore added the following two values from the FLLRIC model as relevant cost inputs in cells and spreadsheet: - 59.
+The Office notes the following: - the cost input in cell or or in cells or in tab or in cell corresponds to the costs related to in cells the cost input in cell or corresponds to the costs related to in tab or in cell or in tab or

-or in cells

-or in tab in the FLLRIC model

-٠ the cost input in cell corresponds to the costs related to

-in cell in tab in n the

-FLLRIC model.